Museums & Galleries

 Tel: +30 210 322 5582Jewish Museum of Greece

-Rizari Street, 2, Athens
+Rizari Street 2, Athens

-Tel: +30 210 725 2974 - 5-6Introduction | Athens War Museum
+Tel: +30 210 725 2974 - 5-6War Museum

-The Museum was built in the early 1900’s in the art deco style.
-The building used to be the private residence of Aspasia Manos, wife of King Alexander, and later it was occupied by the Athens News Agency.
-Visit to view replicas and reconstructions of the pioneering technology invented by the ancient Greeks, from navigation, medicine, and telecoms to agriculture, textiles, and sports.
+Built in the early 1900s in the art deco style, the building was the private residence of Aspasia Manos, the wife of King Alexandros I, before it was taken over by the Athens News Agency.
+The exhibits include replicas and reconstructions of the pioneering technology invented by ancient Greeks, from navigation, medicine, and telecoms to agriculture, textiles, and sports.

 Pindarou Street, 6, Athens

-Tel: +30 693 183 1530Museum of the Ancient Greek Technology
+Tel: +30 693 183 1530Museum of Ancient Greek Technology Kostas Kotsanas

 Dimokritou Street, 7, Athens